SAP-samples/xsc-cap-migration/README.md

 10. Select "Yes" if you would like to convert Service Layer using GenAI capabilities.

 > [!IMPORTANT]
-> Service Layer conversion is available only in SAP Build Code.
+> Service Layer conversion is available only in SAP Build plans.
 > This feature is currently experimental and free, but is subject to change in the future

 <p align="center">